Real-time Updating of Dynamic Social Networks for COVID-19 Vaccination Strategies: Data assimilation principle and adaptation of graph data

-A major challenge for implementing DA algorithms with graph data is the computational cost since the adjacency matrix $\mathbf{A}_t$, considered as the state variable is a two-dimensional vector.
+A major challenge of implementing DA algorithms with graph data is the computational cost since the adjacency matrix $\mathbf{A}_t$, considered as the state variable, is a two-dimensional vector.
 We can rely on the assumption of graph sparsity and appropriate parameterization to reduce the computational burden.
-In this work, we propose two DA frameworks for dynamical networks updating, respectively introduced in Section~\ref{sec: school} and~\ref{sec: multilayer}.
-The former aims to reconstruct the full network with observations of sub-graphs while the latter attempts to adjust the parameterized community-wise infectious probability, relying on a multi-layer modelling.
-These two modellings, relatively at local and global scale, show also the flexibility of this data assimilation framework.
+In this work, we propose two DA frameworks for dynamic networks updating, respectively introduced in Sect.~\ref{sec: school} and~\ref{sec: multilayer}.
+The former aims to reconstruct the full network with observations of sub-graphs, while the latter attempts to adjust the parameterized community-wise infectious probability, relying on multi-layer modelling.
+These two modellings, relatively at the local and global scale, also show the flexibility of this data assimilation framework.